 2. How might we modify the Driving Dimensions and Parameters manager tables to make them more connected, discoverable and intuitive?

-We found that the current placement of Driving Dimensions inside the advanced selection menu is not very intuitive.
+From usability testing, we found that the current placement of Driving Dimensions inside the advanced selection menu is not very intuitive.
 Also, two different tables to manage the same entity 'groups' causes a disconnection in the data and that is unexpected for the users.
-I optimized the interaction by relocating and combining the Driving Dimensions and Parameters table strategically, making it more seamless and cohesive.
+By applying the law of proximity, I optimized the interaction by relocating and combining the Driving Dimensions and Parameters table, making it more seamless and cohesive.

-Dialog boxes communicate the feedback from the software to the user.
+Dialog boxes communicate system feedback to the user.
 Currently they are not consistent with the design paradigms of the product.
-How might we re-design the dialog boxes to make them consistent with the visual style, standardized for different types of messages and make reusable for other products?
+How might we standardize them for different types of messages and make reusable for other products?

 1 UX Manager